Our offering to the Nosara community

 We deeply long to share life's beautiful, meaningful and essential things.
 We love life; we love the earth and all its earthlings.
 We love being alive in this precious moment.

-We are committed to having a flexible and organic relationship with the planet, its changing needs, and its dynamic -continually evolving- biological and cultural diversity that we both want to honor and preserve.
+We are committed to having a flexible and symbiotic relationship with the planet, its changing needs, and its dynamic -continually evolving- biological and cultural diversity that we both want to honor and preserve.

 We love humanity, and we love its interconnectedness with all living things.
 We believe in the power of human connection and the fundamental need to cultivate a deep bond with the natural world.